hicarlodacuyan/meddicc-exam-backend/README.md

 6. **Access the API:**

-   Import the `Insomnia.json` file in the root directory of the project to your Insomnia app and start using the APIs
+   Import the `Insomnia.json` file in the root directory of the project to your Insomnia app or visit http://localhost:8000/api/schema/swagger-ui/